SAFAL-TIWARI/LearnFlow/CHATBOT_INSTRUCTIONS.md

    - Make sure the terminal window running the server is still open
    - Check for any error messages in the terminal

-2. Test the OpenAI API connection:
+2. Test the Gemini API connection:
    - Run `node server/test-api.js` to verify the API key is working

 3. Check browser console for errors: